yoijun/yoijun/README.md

 ## Hello!
 I have no Idea What I'm Doing!

 <p align="center">
-- 🔭 I’m currently working on nothing
+- 🔭 I’m currently working on GUI and UI design
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently trying to learn Python

 ## 🧰 Languages and Tools:
 <p align="center">